Adobe-Marketing-Cloud/tools/repo/README.md

 ```
 Usage: repo checkout [opts] [<jcr-path>]

-Initially check out <jcr-path> from server on the file system.
+Initially check out <jcr-path> from the server on the file system.

 This will create a jcr_root folder in the current directory and check
 out the <jcr-path> in there.
 If this is called within a jcr_root or